deltaInfiniti/valsuite2020/README.md

 This repo basically only contains the main.cpp file for the tutorial/example projects and an implimentation of the live window editor.

-The main files (in dependancy stack):
+The main files (in dependancy stack)

 ValWindowManager.h
 ValDataRegister.h
 ValWindow.h

 		--> ValTimer.h
 		--> ValGFX.h
 		--> ValEventHandler.h